522539291/resorcerer/README.md

 With `resorcerer` we want to contribute to the advancement of VPAs.
 It's a simple prototypical implementation that should allow users to learn more about their resource consumption footprint.
 It is an opinionated implementation, making a number of assumptions:

-1. Prometheus is available in the cluster
+1. Prometheus is available in the cluster.
-1. You can run it in privileged mode (as access to all necessary metrics)
+1. You can run `resorcerer` in privileged mode as it needs access to all necessary metrics.
-1. As much as possible should happen automatically (that's where the magic/sorcerer comes into play ;)
+1. As much as possible should happen automatically—that's where the magic/sorcerer comes into play ;)

+For convenience, I've put together a simple way to deploy `resorcerer` along with Prometheus into OpenShift (see the **Setup** section), however, `resorcerer` itself will work on any Kubernetes cluster.

 ## Setup